-Herbal plants have stems made up of cellulose, but not as rigid as lignin.
-Hence, they decompose relatively easily while the woody plants boast of stems made up of lignin which provides a solid, rigid structure that prevents damage.
-Essentially woody plants are more resilient than herbal plants.
+Herbaceous plants have stems made up of cellulose, but not as rigid as lignin.
+Hence, they decompose relatively easily, while the woody plants possess stems made up of lignin that provides a solid, rigid structure, which prevents the stems from damage.

-Herbaceous plants fall into three main categories which are annual, biennial or perennial.
-The basis for this classification is the period at which the plant is alive.
-An annual herb is a herbaceous plant that has a whole life cycle in one growing season.
-This means that the plant germinates from a seed, grows to maturity, flowers develops seeds and dies within a year.
+An annual herb is a herbaceous plant that completes a whole life cycle in one growing season.
 Annual herbaceous plants have to be seeded every year.
-Two groups of annuals are found which are summer and winter.
-Summer annuals grow during the warmer periods of the year, similar to sorghum and died off cold.
+Annuals might be summer or winter growing.
+Summer annuals grow well during warmer periods of the year.
 While winter annuals germinate in the cold seasons and survive through the winter.
-These plants rely on winter moisture to grow hardy in the spring.

-Herbs are readily grown in the gardens or even indoors and this is a common enough practice.
+Herbs are easily grown in pots, gardens or even indoors and this is a common practice.
 They have a lot of nutritional and health benefits.
-Some of the medicinal plants include immune support herbs, intestinal support herbs, muscle and joint support herbs, cardiovascular support herbs, energy support herbs, mood support herbs and so on.
-So they play a huge role in our holistic wellbeing.
-They contain enough nutritional benefits and vitamins to make it a part of the diet.
+Some of the herbs have medicinal properties, which are helpful in various ailments.
+They are known to increase immunity, provide pain relief, enhance the digestive system and even help in anxiety.
+Hence, they play a huge role in our holistic well being, as they contain enough nutritional benefits, vitamins and minerals to make it a part of the diet.

 Learn more about Plants, its types, herbs, importance of herbs and other related topics at BYJU’S Biology.